10 Asian Romance Books You Can Read In A Day

 8. Grown-Up Pose

 Grown-Up Pose is a women’s fiction romance book for people who like characters who always make mistakes.
-You have to read it from a different perspective, knowing that a character is a human being who constantly makes mistakes, learns from them, and sometimes makes them again.
-So you will be dealing with a very flawed character who tends to make many decisions you would never make in real life.
+You have to read it from a different perspective, knowing that a character is a human being who constantly makes mistakes, learns from them and sometimes makes them again.
+So, you will be dealing with a very flawed character who tends to make many decisions you would never make in real life.

 Our main Anu married her childhood sweetheart when she was only in her early twenties, which is normal in Asian culture.
 At the same time, you have to think about how much pressure it puts on yourself, where you have to grow up very quickly because you are entering a very serious stage in your life, which is marriage.
-Then after marriage, they also had a child.
+Then, after marriage, they also had a child.

 So Anu is a young mother to a little girl who’s already grown.
 The story is about her giving up on her dreams and youth to take care of her daughter and live her life as freely as possible compared to her other friends who are not married.
 Also, it’s about her sometimes making wrong and questionable decisions, most importantly with her husband, because she does not love her husband anymore.

-You get to see a second-chance romance mixed with an emotional scene where I cried because I knew the characters’ struggles when trying to make the right decision.
+You get to see a second-chance romance mixed with an emotional scene where I cried because I knew the characters’ struggles when making the right decision.
 But they also had to fight for what was right in their heads and lives.
 I recommend reading this one if you love a flawed Asian character with an early marriage life story.
 The hardcover has some issues, but the paperback is good for font size, color, binding, and cover.

 Author: Sonya Lalli